UK Hallmarking Explained

 Which articles need to be hallmarked?

-Any item sold in the UK (regardless of where it was manufactured) described as being made of gold, silver, palladium or platinum (subject to certain exemptions) needs to be hallmarked.
+It is a legal requirement for any item sold in the UK (regardless of where it was manufactured) described as being made of gold, silver, palladium or platinum (subject to certain exemptions) to have a UK recognised hallmark.
 Items below the following weights are exempt:

 A pre-1950 item may be described as a precious without a hallmark if the seller can prove it is of minimum fineness and was made before 1950.